kubos/kubos/docs/command-and-control.md

 ## Service Design {#service-design}

 Services will need to be compiled as binaries and have the appropriate argument parsing abilities to expose their desired functionality.
-See the Kubos [Core Command Service](https://github.com/kubostech/kubos/tree/master/commands) for an example of how this is implemented.
+See the [Kubos Core Command Service](https://github.com/kubostech/kubos/tree/master/commands) for an example of how this is implemented.

-## Service Implementation {#service-implementation}

-Currently only the core library (core commands for the "core" command and control commands) is implemented.
-Future releases will have further examples of service implementations.

-## Existing Services
+## Existing Services {#existing-services}

 Currently only the "core" commands service is implemented for the ISIS iOBC.
 This library implements the following commands: